moorepants/me41055/content/pages/syllabus.rst

 =========================

 The course will be based primarily on provided lecture notes and computational materials.
-These will be provided incrementaly as we proceed through the course.
+These will be provided incrementally as we proceed through the course.
 The primary principles and notation are based on this freely available
 book: